domdfcoding/pprint36/README.rst

 .. start short_desc

-**Backport of pprint from Python 3.9 to Python 3.6-3.8**
+**Backport of pprint from Python 3.10 to Python 3.6-3.9**

 .. end short_desc

 See the `Python documentation <https://docs.python.org/3/library/pprint.html>`_ for examples and usage information.

-The pertinent changes from Python 3.6 to Python 3.9 are:
+The pertinent changes from Python 3.6 to Python 3.10 are:

+* A new ``underscore_numbers`` option formats integers with the ``_`` character for a thousands separator.
+  Contributed by Stéphane Blondon Python 3.10.

 * ``pprint`` can now pretty-print ``types.SimpleNamespace``.
   Contributed by Carl Bordum Hansenin Python 3.9.